MicrosoftDocs/Viva/Viva/goals/explorer.md

 The Explorer can generate preset views and create custom views.
 Use the Explorer to filter out Objectives and Key Results (OKRs) and projects of interest, and save commonly viewed filters to quickly access them again in the future.

-## Default Views
+## Default views in Explorer

-The explorer’s default views are designed to provide a strategic glimpse into your organization’s OKRs, projects and their respective progress.
+The Explorer’s default views are designed to provide a strategic glimpse into your organization’s OKRs, projects and their respective progress.
 You can choose from one of these handy preset views:

 | View  | What it shows |
 |---------|---------|